How to Use the Excel Color Scale Based on Text – 2 Examples

 Q: In Excel, can I make my own unique color swatches for text values?

 A: Custom color scales for text values can be made in Excel.
-Select “More Rules” at the bottom of the dropdown menu after choosing “Color Scales” from the Conditional Formatting menu.
-From this point, you can develop your own rules based on your unique requirements.
+Select “More Rules” at the bottom of the dropdown menu after choosing “Color Scales” in the Conditional Formatting menu.
+Create your own rules.

 Q: Can I use color gradations on individual words rather than the entire cell?

 A: The Excel Color Scale option only applies to whole cells.
-To apply formatting to specific text within a cell, you can utilize other Conditional Formatting options, such as Highlight Cell Rules.
+To apply formatting to a specific text within a cell, utilize Conditional Formatting.

 Download Practice Workbook